developeravocados/developeravocados.github.io/about.md

 </div>
 <div class="row who-avocados">
   <div class="col-md-10">
-    <p><a href="https://twitter.com/lakatos88">Laka</a> is a JavaScript Developer Avocado 🥑 for Nexmo.
-In his spare time he volunteers at Mozilla as a Tech Speaker and a Reps Council member.
+    <p><a href="https://twitter.com/lakatos88">Laka</a> is a Developer Relations 🥑 Manager for Fidel.
+In his spare time he volunteers at Mozilla as a Tech Speaker and a Reps Mentor.
 He does things for T-Shirts.
 Might also be a coffee snob.😏</p>
   </div>
   <div class="col-md-2">
      <p><img alt="Laka" src="/img/laka.png"></p>